 Constantly shaking your fist at foraging deer and rabbits that eat up your flower, vegetable, and herb gardens?
 Plant lavender!
 Lavender plants are effective critter repellents, and they can be planted in containers or used as cut flowers to ward off pesky insects.

 In the kitchen, the flowers lend a light, floral taste to meats, seafood, desserts, or summer drinks — but be sure to buy a variety of culinary lavender (L. angustfolia), since other types can be too strong and sharp.

 Of course in addition to all the wonderful benefits of the oil, lavender is an excellent garden ornamental.
 It is breathtaking in a mass planting, a rock garden, a container, or as a border plant.
 And since it is a perennial shrub, lavender can be clipped into a low hedge.

 Lavender is valued for its physical beauty, soothing fragrance, and healing properties.
 Here are some ways to enjoy it.

-- Lavender lotion does double duty: While it moisturizes your skin, you notice the calming effect of the scent.
+Lavender lotion does double duty: It moisturizes your skin, and the scent has a calming effect.
 No wonder it’s a popular gift!